mitchellfamilyonline

 Ballot Box (The), Public House, Greenford, Middlesex c.1922

-This photograph of The Ballot Box P.H., was taken around the 1920's.
+This photograph of The Ballot Box P.H., was taken around the 1920s.
 Aaron Wooster was the publican there for a number of years.
-The pub was rebuilt some time after this.
+The pub was demolished around 1937/8 and rebuilt some time after this on a new site at the bottom of the hill.
 To see it as it looks today, click here.

 Band of the 1st Gloucestershire Regiment (c.1910)